Google Ads update · in effect since 17 August 2026

 Is there any good news in this change?

 Yes.
-After 17 August 2026, raising your budget becomes more predictable.
+Now that the change is live, raising your budget is more predictable.
 Before, adding budget to an over-performing campaign often made results wobble.
 Now your campaign should keep hitting your target as you scale, so you can confidently increase budget to get more sales at the cost you set.

 Do I have to do anything if I am happy with my targets?

 If the target you set really is the cost you want to pay per sale, no change is needed — your campaigns will simply deliver closer to that target.
-The risk is only for campaigns that have been beating their target on a capped budget; those are the ones to review before 17 August 2026.
+The risk is only for campaigns that had been beating their target on a capped budget; if you have not reviewed those yet, do it now — the fix still works after the date.

 An official Shopify Select Partner